 Trip to Madrid: 1-weekend trip to Madrid.
 Departure on Friday morning and return to Cádiz on Sunday afternoon.
 This includes visits to the Prado and Reina Sofía Museums and a tour of the city’s most emblematic parks and neighborhoods (barrios and districts).

-The program has an on-site resident director, Dr. María Jesús Ruiz Fernández, professor at University of Cádiz.
-She will serve as a local adviser to students.
+The program has an on-site Villanova resident director, Dr. María Jesús Ruiz Fernández, Profesor titular de la Universidad de Cádiz (Associate Professor at the University of Cádiz).
+She will serve as a local adviser to students and is available to the students on a daily basis from the day of arrival.